 For employer-sponsored plans, contact your human resources department to make changes to your health insurance policy.
 You are required to provide documentation of your change in personal status such as a marriage certificate if you get married, birth certificate if you have a child or divorce decree.
 For private insurance policies, contact your health insurance provider to cancel your policy.
 Ask the customer service representative how to cancel your policy.
 Many insurance companies require cancellation in writing before canceling your policy.

 Beginning in 2014, you are assessed a tax penalty for failing to cover yourself under a health insurance premium.
-In 2014, the penalty is $95 per person.
-In 2015, it increases to $325.
-Beginning in 2017, the amount changes with inflation and is also based on your income.
-If you are canceling your health insurance, make sure you have another option in place -- or face a higher bill at tax time.
+In 2014, the penalty was $95 per person.
+In 2015, it increased to $325; in 2016, to $695 per adult.
+Beginning in 2017, the amount is the same as 2016 but adjusted for inflation and is also based on your income.
+The adjustment was zero in 2017 and 2018.
+If you are canceling your health insurance, make sure you have another option in place – or face a higher bill at tax time.

 - Stockbyte/Stockbyte/Getty Images